-DIA currently has six operating runways, five of which are 12,000' long, with the sixth at 16,000' in length.
-The sixth runway began operating on September 4, 2003 and is depicted as Runway 16R-34L on the Airport Layout Plan (see 2000 Noise Release Study - Figure 2).
+DIA currently has five operating runways, each 12,000' long, with a sixth, 16,000' runway in the planning stages.
+The sixth runway is depicted as Runway 16R-34L on the Airport Layout Plan (see Figure 2) as approved by the Federal Aviation Administration on January 22, 1993.
+Construction of this runway is anticipated to occur within the next 5 years, therefore this study reflects noise modeling based on the existence of the sixth runway.
 The airport also currently has a 1.4 million square foot main terminal building, with three remote concourses of varying sizes.
 Both the airfield and the terminal/concourse complex can be expanded to accommodate future growth.
 DIA has been designed to ultimately support as many as 12 runways, as well as a doubling of the current size of the main terminal, and the construction of two additional concourses.

 DIA opened on February 28, 1995, replacing Stapleton International Airport as Denver's primary commercial airport.
 DIA is served by a variety of domestic and international air carriers, and is the second largest hub for United Airlines.
 DIA is also the home and hub for Frontier Airlines.
-Passenger traffic at DIA has continued to recover from the effects of September 11, with 37,505,138 passengers using the airport in 2003.
-This made DIA the 5th busiest airport in the United States.
-The number of aircraft operations has also increased slightly to 510,275.
+Passenger traffic at DIA has steadily increased since opening.
+In 1999, DIA handled over 38 million passengers, making it the 6th busiest airport in the United States.
+The number of aircraft operations has also grown.
+Approximately 500,000 aircraft takeoffs and landings were recorded in 1999.